30+ Classic Recipes for Mardi Gras

 Recipe: Chicken-Andouille Gumbo

-Andouille is a classic southeastern Louisiana ingredient – the best of this spicy pork sausage kind can be found in the produce stands that line highways down in the lower portions of the state.
+Andouille is a classic southeastern Louisiana ingredient – the best of this spicy pork sausage can can be found in the produce stands that line highways down in the lower portions of the state.
 This classic Cajun gumbo makes enough to please the crowd of out-of-towners that ascend down to the Louisiana boot during the weeks leading up to Mardi Gras.
 Make it ahead of time, and stock your freezer with the rich Cajun gumbo.
 Test Kitchen Tip: Use empty cereal boxes to save space.
 Line an upright box with a zip-top bag (just like you’re lining a trash can).
 Carefully fill the zip-top bag, and freeze the liquid while still in the box to hold it in a flat shape.
 Once frozen, remove the bag from the box and stack.
 Thaw in the refrigerator or over a low simmer on the stove.

 Recipe: Crawfish Étouffée